 Re-enrollment is an annual data collection process that schools use to update enrollment records of the current student body.
 The information is used as the school makes plans for the upcoming school year.

 Why Does Re-Enrollment Matter?
 And why do we go through this every year?

 The DCS administrative team engages in a tremendous amount of planning to ensure that we are prepared to fulfill our mission of providing quality Christian education every year.
 Until DCS families confirm their intention to enroll for the upcoming year, we cannot make solid plans for staffing, programs, materials, curriculum, and facility usage.
 We take the stewardship of tuition dollars very seriously, and we want to invest tuition revenue wisely so that we can provide the best programs possible for our students.

 I have no plans to change schools and almost everybody comes back every year anyway.
 Can’t I just stay at DCS until I notify the school otherwise?

-Prior to this past year, re-enrollment was an “opt-in” program.
+Prior to the spring of 2017, re-enrollment was an “opt-in” program.
 We annually asked every family, “Are you coming back?”
 In a sense, we were penalizing the vast majority of families by forcing everyone to go through the re-enrollment process every year.
 Last year, we retained 93% of our student body.
 So EVERYONE had to go through re-enrollment for the sake of the 7% that, for one reason or another, left our school community.